GigaSpaces-ProfessionalServices/xap-admin-training/xap-admin-traning-lab17-A/README.md

   - Security : app.setup.profile=security  if you want to do secure setup
             - For unsecure installation : app.setup.profile= (keep blank)
   - If you are on DR envirounment app.setup.env=#dr (remove #) app.setup.env=dr
+  - To Create Tag:
+    - git tag -a v1.1 -m 'tag for release 1.1'
+    - git push origin v1.1
+    - Release branch tag need to keep updated to release with latest

 ##### 3.4 ODSX Configuration security setup

   - app.config : app.setup.profile=security